 Blade Runner‘s opening Vangelis score is as haunting as a horror movie, with what sounds like gunshots punctuating the music.
 Ridley Scott’s fantastic landscapes and cinematography, special effects and models are convincing from taking you to an alternative 2019.
 These scenes reminding me of Outland (1981).

 An explanatory in film plot device has Bryant explaining Deckard’s assignment showing pictures and information of those rogue replicants to Deckard – and the viewers of this film – along with their strengths and expiry dates.
 This was a creative addition to the film where the line is blurry as to who and what is flesh and blood or created synthetically.
-The Nexus 6 replicants with expiry date in their near future provided their strong motivation to meet with their creator and an urgency to their story.
+The Nexus 6 replicants with expiry date in their near future provided their strong motivation to meet with their creator and urgency to their story.

 Walsh’s police chief figure was reminiscent of similar film noir film counterparts.
-This reinforced with his Trilby and gruff way of being as he commands Deckard to carry out this new assignment.
+This reinforced by his Trilby and gruff way of being as he commands Deckard to carry out this new assignment.
 This noir theme continues and is seen in Rachael’s appearance and in her role as the later romantic partner of Deckard.
 The barely colourful scenes, replicating the ambience of those original film noirs.